 - 1/3 teaspoon asafoetida, optional

-- 1 small onion, optional, leave out if you don’t consume
+- 1 small onion, optional

 - 1/2 teaspoon ground cumin